UMAprotocol/UMIPs/UMIPs/umip-107.md

 - Return the `p1` value from ancillary data if the answer is "NO".
 - Return the `p2` value from ancillary data if the answer is "YES".
 - Return the `p3` value from ancillary data if the answer cannot be determined.
-- Return the `p4` value from ancillary data if the answer to the earlyExpirationCondition is no, and there is either an `earlyExpiration:1` key value pair present in ancillary data, or there is a specific last request timestamp listed in the ancillary data question and the active price request timestamp falls before that.
+- Return the `p4` value if the answer cannot be determined AND there is either an `earlyExpiration:1` key value pair present in ancillary data, or there is a specific last possible request timestamp listed in the ancillary data question and the active price request timestamp falls before that.

 # Motivation